OutSystems/docs-product/src/ref/apis/runtimepublic-db/query-data-from-an-external-database.md

 ---
-summary: Use the RuntimePublic.Db API to query data from an external database.
+summary: Explore how to query data from an external database using the RuntimePublic.Db API in OutSystems 11 (O11).
 tags:
 locale: en-us
 guid: 21dbc0f4-e74a-47aa-91fb-c2acc5252916